-According to our latest developer research, 20% of mobile app developers primarily target enterprises.
+According to our latest developer research, 20% of mobile app developers primarily target enterprise apps.
 This decision produces a significant boost to their revenues, with 43% making more than $10K per month versus 19% of those who target consumers above the same revenue level.
 Similarly at the $100K+ per month revenue level we have 18% of developers who target enterprises versus just 7% of those who target consumers.
 Aside from selling to businesses, government or non-profit organisations rather than consumers, what are these developers doing differently?

 Although it’s far from the only thing developers are building to sell to enterprises, 64% of enterprise app developers are making enterprise-specific apps.
 In some cases this will be apps that are common to a particular vertical that are either re-skinned or sold as part of a service offering.
 In other cases these will be entirely custom apps designed and built for one company.
 Automating or streamlining parts of business processes that naturally happen away from a desktop computer via mobile apps can enable significant efficiency savings that businesses are very willing to pay for.
 Allowing developers to do more of their work whilst mobile can also improve productivity and company efficiency.
 This type of development can also cover apps that are explicitly designed to help make more money, for example, sales aids, such as product visualisation or demonstration solutions.